This information describes the skills your child is likely to develop between the ages of 12 and 18 months.

 Learning, Thinking, and Problem Solving Skills

-- Places round and square pieces into a puzzle
+- Can place round and square pieces into a puzzle.

 Speech, Language, and Communication Skills

 - Says several single words.

 - Points to show someone what he or she wants.

 What You Can Do to Help Your Child's Development

 Although your child is undergoing cancer treatment and may not feel energetic, it is still important to encourage movement, communication, and play as part of his or her daily routine.
 Here are some things you can do:

 - Support and encourage climbing and exploring.